josh098900/union_shop/README.md

 ### Run the Application

-This application is primarily designed to run on **web** and should be viewed in **mobile view** using browser developer tools.
+This application is primarily designed to run on the **web** and should be viewed in **mobile view** using your browser's developer tools.
 We recommend using Google Chrome.

 Select Chrome as the target device and run the application either from the `main.dart` file or by entering the following command in the terminal: